azimuth-cloud/azimuth-config/docs/deployment/testing.md

     This is referred to as **unrestricted** in OpenStack (**Unrestricted (dangerous)** in the Horizon UI).

-The application credential used for running tests should be placed in the [same clouds.yaml as the credential used to deploy Azimuth](../configuration/01-prerequisites.md#application-credential).
+The application credential used for running tests should be appended to the [same clouds.yaml as the credential used to deploy Azimuth](../configuration/01-prerequisites.md#application-credential).

 ```yaml  title="environments/my-site/clouds.yaml"